apollographql/apollo-ios/CodegenProposal.md

 ### Compiled Binary Size

 The size of the compiled binary when using our generated data objects must also be considered.
-AirBnB has used classes for their fields rather than structs to reduce the size of the compiled binary.
-While classes can reduce binary size, it incurs an additional runtime cost when consumed.
+Alternatives have been proposed that use classes for models rather than structs to reduce the size of the compiled binary.
+While classes can reduce binary size, they incurs an additional runtime cost when consumed.

 This proposal opts for using lightweight structs that only store a single property in memory — a pointer to their data dictionary.
 By restricting the size of our structs to a single pointer, we are able to achieve the benefits of structs without incurring the majority of the overhead they create.
 See [Memory Management and Performance of Value Types](https://swiftrocks.com/memory-management-and-performance-of-value-types) for more information.